Updated March 14, 2023

 Overview of DSS

-It proposes using the theory of options to analyze, understand and quantify flexibility systematically through the use of DSS to a class of decision-making scenarios.
+It proposes using the theory of options to systematically analyze, understand, and quantify flexibility systematically through DSS use to a class of decision-making scenarios.
 The flexibility derived from this application is conceived as an options portfolio change in value.
 Anecdotal evidence of DSS value reported in the MIS literature is compared with the information provided by options theorization.
 Provide education and support to University members who provide support to disabled students.

 Components of DSS